Sola scriptura: Overview

-Martin Luther, 16th-century monk and figurehead of the Protestant Reformation, stated that "a simple layman armed with Scripture is greater than the mightiest pope without it".
+Martin Luther, 16th-century friar and figurehead of the Protestant Reformation, stated that "a simple layman armed with Scripture is greater than the mightiest pope without it".
 The intention of the Reformation was thus to correct what he asserted to be the errors of the Catholic Church, by appealing to the uniqueness of the Bible's textual authority.
 Catholic doctrine is based on sacred tradition, as well as scripture.
 Sola scriptura rejected the assertion that infallible authority was given to the magisterium to interpret both Scripture and tradition.